* This is the Consumer Version. *

 Immune globulin (a solution containing many different antibodies collected from a group of donors) may be given intravenously once a day for 5 days.
 It contains antibodies that help control the immune system and stop the autoimmune reaction that causes myasthenia gravis.
 Over two thirds of people improve in 1 to 2 weeks, and effects may last for several months.

 In plasma exchange, toxic substances (in this case, abnormal antibodies) are filtered from the blood.
 Improvement after plasma exchange is similar to that after taking immune globulin.

 If a thymoma is present, the thymus gland must be surgically removed to prevent the thymoma from spreading.
 Removal may result in remission or enable doctors to reduce the dose of the corticosteroid.

-Sometimes doctors remove the thymus even if there is no thymoma, but whether this treatment is effective is not clear.
+Sometimes doctors remove the thymus even if there is no thymoma.
+This treatment appears to be effective.

 Generic NameSelect Brand Names

 nifedipineADALAT CC, PROCARDIA